-- Dirty Old Ham: Two elderly ghosts in Boo Manor ask Bijou to massage their backs in a creepy manner.
+- Dirty Old Man: Two elderly ghosts in Boo Manor ask Bijou to massage their backs in a creepy manner.

 - Gotta Catch Them All: Like its prequel, this game has you collect words, songs, and clothes, as well as jewelry.

-- Guide Dang It: In order to win the Class A dancing contest, the player must use specific Ham-Chat words.
+- In order to win the Class A dancing contest, the player must use specific Ham-Chat words.
 This is important in order to complete your Ham-Ham Dictionary.